 The phoenetic pronunciation of Pijinuiskaq is "Be-jn-oo-is-gah" -- information provided by our friends at Acadia First Nations.

 The period of European settlement in this region began in 1604, when Samuel de Champlain sighted "Cape LeHeve" at the mouth of the LaHave River -- the area was the first capital of New France from 1632 to 1636.
 Isaac de Razilly led an expedition to establish a permanent civilian colony in Acadia in 1632, after Acadia was returned to French control.
 He chose the site at "LeHeve," today known as LaHave.
 Land was cleared, houses built, livestock imported, and settlers arrived in 1634.
 These French settlers at LeHave, Foreign Protestants at Lunenburg (1753) and subsequent British colonists have all influenced the development of our town.

-Bridgewater, located a protective 15 miles inland, was an ideal settlement location.
+Bridgewater, located about 20 kilometres inland, was an ideal settlement location.
 The numerous streams in the area provided ample power for the operation of industrial mills to harvest the hemlock and pine.